 Why doesn’t songs featuring The Weeknd get enough shine?
 Am I missing something?

 I am one of those people that absolutely loved XXXTENTACION’s “17” album.
-Though short, I felt like it pushed the envelope when it came to creativity, and was beyond riveting as a whole.
-On his follow-up effort, “?,” I thought the Floridian regressed a bit, not quite catching my attention like he did on his debut.
-Maybe I was suffering from concussion-like symptoms or simply thought the music I heard on “?” was over my head at the time, cause after several additonal listens, I began to think it was way better than the 6.7/10 rating I gave it on my review.
+Though short, I felt like it pushed the envelope when it came to creativity.
+On his follow-up effort, “?,” I thought the Floridian regressed a bit.
+Maybe I was suffering from concussion-like symptoms or simply thought the music I heard on “?” was over my head at the time, cause after several additional listens, I began to think it was way better than the 6.7/10 rating I gave it on my review back in March.

 BTW, if you want a quick laugh, read the ass-kicking I received in the comments section of the review I did on BINGE.

-First and foremost, I want to say that I am truly thankful for literally every view, comment, like, repost and spam that I receive on this site.
-You readers keep me going, and I am so honored to even have the attention of each and every one of you for a second.
+First and foremost, I want to say that I am truly thankful for literally every view, comment, like, repost, and spam that I receive on this site.
+You readers keep me going, and I am so honored to even have the attention of each and every one of you for even a second.
 With that being said, I’ve heard some good and some bad comments from you guys, and I can honestly say that I soaked each in like a sponge.
-One that really stood out to me was something @ThefirstJedi said, see it below:
+One that really stood out to me was something @ThefirstJedi said:

 Overnight was the biggest disappointment on this album.
 I love the beat, but that second verse is god awful.
 It is straight garbage and ruins the whole song for me.
 “Maybe you was bullied in high school”, who is this geared to? like what?